CA-Wu/portfolio/index.md

 {: style="text-align: center;"}

-I’m a Mechanical Engineer (BSME) graduating from Northeastern University in May 2024.
+I’m a Mechanical Engineer (BSME) at Northeastern University.

 {: style="text-align: center;"}
 3D printing was my first great engineering love, a gateway I fell into while prototyping parts for the [FIRST Robotics Competition (FRC)] back in high school.
 As the technology that first inspired me, I was fascinated by the accessibility of additive manufacturing and by how it could be harnessed to inspire others.